-Feng Lin has been named as an assistant professor in the Department of Chemistry, part of the College of Science.
+Feng Lin named assistant professor of inorganic chemistry in Department of Chemistry

 Lin focuses his research on inorganic chemistry, electrochemistry, materials, and energy sciences, specifically batteries and catalysis.
 Part of Lin’s research effort is to develop batteries with high energy/power densities, long cycle life, and enhanced safety.